-The module aims to enable MA students taking a foreign language module with the Languages for All Programme to engage further with their learning process and the language itself using a more analytical and independent approach.
+The module aims to enable post graduate taught students taking a foreign language module with the Languages for All Programme to engage further with their learning process and the language itself using a more analytical and independent approach.

 - University credits: 5

 - Co-requisite: Enrolment on a 10-credit Languages for All module in the same semester.

 - Availability: Postgraduate taught students taking a language with the Languages for All Programme for credits.

 - Teaching period: MLT6061: Autumn semester, MLT6062: Spring semester (See timetables and course dates)

 - Contact times: Introduction meeting Monday Week 2, 12pm; two feedback sessions on Monday Week 4 and 9 between 12pm and 4pm.

 - Module Leader: Anna Ferrarese

 Students will be asked to identify their language learning needs in relation to their postgraduate studies and will learn ways to explore and develop strategies to become more effective independent language learners.
 They will develop their analytical skills by focusing on a specific aspect of the language system and by exploring specific language features of their choice in a sociolinguistic perspective.

 Most of the work will be carried out independently but students will also attend one introductory meeting and two seminars introducing the theoretical and practical framework for the completion of the Enhanced Languages Project and providing a forum for the discussion of appropriate research options.